Preliminary Report: An Online Web-Based Survey for Psoriasis Flare After Coronavirus Disease (COVID)-19 Vaccination in North Sumatera, Indonesia

 Introduction: Psoriasis is a chronic inflammatory skin disorder that is often associated with autoimmune conditions.
 Vaccination has been considered one of the external factors that can trigger psoriasis flare.
 Recently, there have been reports linking the COVID-19 vaccine to the occurrence of psoriasis flare.
 The objective of this study was to examine the impact of COVID-19 vaccination on the incidence of psoriasis flares in Indonesia.

 Methods: This web-based cross-sectional study utilized Google forms and was conducted from September 2020 to February 2021 in North Sumatera, Indonesia.
-The study included psoriasis patients aged >18 years who had received COVID-19 vaccines.
+The study included psoriasis patients aged less than 18 years who had received COVID-19 vaccines.
 Data were collected and analyzed descriptively.

 Conclusion: The incidence of psoriasis flares after COVID-19 vaccinations was 37.7%.
 The administration of COVID-19 vaccinations may play role as a potential trigger for flares in psoriasis patients.